mansim07/datamesh-on-gcp/README.md

     cd datamesh-on-gcp
     ```

-4. Bootstrap environment variables.
+4. Bootstraping environment variables.

-    Open the bootstrap-env.sh file and change the USERNAME based on your argolis env
+    **Open the bootstrap-env.sh file and change the USERNAME based on your argolis env**

-    Once eidted, execute the bootstrap-env.sh script to populate the env variables.
+    Once edited, execute the bootstrap-env.sh script to populate the env variables.

+    ```bash
-    ```source bootstrap-env.sh
+    source bootstrap-env.sh
     ```

 5. Make sure your admin@&lt;ldap&gt;.altostrat.com account has the "Organization Administrator" and "Organization Policy Administrator" roles assigned at the Organization Level.